alsafa012/donation-campaign/README.md

 # React + Vite

 This project is based on Donation Campaign.
-Some friendly features of my project written in below :
+Some useful features of my project written in below :

 -    In this project,there has a search option.People can get info by search according category name.
 -    In this project,there has a btn,by clicked this btn people can donate their donations.